DUNBLANE: Parents of victims issue

 his evidence there were no "contra indicators" about Mr

 McMurdo's competence and the culture and ethos prevalent in the

 firearms department of Central Scotland Police."

-He said both Mr McMurdo and a senior subordinate
+He said both Mr McMurdo and

-such as a serious conviction or a
+of something incontrovertible such as a serious conviction or a

 pending case - the police would not take the responsibility, they

 by parliament of evaluating known evidence."